The best kitchen extensions - an inspiration guide to how to make the most of your home

-Get the look The kitchen is by Smallbone and is painted in Farrow & Ball’s Light Blue estate eggshell.
-This is a Samsung fridge.
-The bar stools are from Ligne Roset.
+Get the look: The kitchen is by Smallbone and is painted in Farrow & Ball’s Light Blue estate eggshell.
 These are Tom Dixon’s Beat pendants.
 The floor tiles are from European Heritage.

 The owners created a great feeling of space by knocking through partition walls and a side return to make a series of open living areas connected via discreet glass panels and parquet floors that flow effortlessly together.
 These then allow the eye to travel uninterrupted from the front of the house to the back and out into the garden.

 Get the Look: The kitchen to the left is Bulthaup cabinetry.
 The herringbone flooring is from Cheville Parquet.